Forvideos061/awesome-3d-ai-seo-geo/README.md

 Sitemap: https://example.com/sitemap.xml
 ```

-Always adapt the rules to the actual website.
+Adapt the rules to the actual website.

-Do not use `robots.txt` as a replacement for authentication or access control.
+> `robots.txt` is not an access-control mechanism.
+Private information should be protected through authentication and authorization.

 ---

 # sitemap.xml

-XML sitemaps help search engines discover URLs.
+XML sitemaps help search engines discover important URLs.

-For a 3D website, useful sitemap entries can include:
+For a 3D website, sitemap entries may include:

 * Homepage
 * Tool pages